Shaw House is a Grade II listed building in the Brentwood local planning authority area, England. First listed on 20 February 1976. House.

 Description

-House.
-Late medieval, altered in C18 and C20.
-Timber-framed, plastered and weatherboarded, roofed with handmade red clay tiles.
-Externally this appears to comprise 2 houses, of which the left is of 2 storeys, the roof axis parallel to the street, with an internal stack in front of the ridge, and the right of one storey with attics, also parallel with the street.
-C20 single-storey extension to rear of right end.
-3-window range of C20 casements.
-C20 door.
-The side walls of the left house are weatherboarded.
-INTERIOR: has structural evidence of a cross-wing at the left end, and a main range to right of it.
-In the C18 an extension has been added to the rear of the left house, the walls have been raised, and it has been re-roofed on the present axis.
-Heavy studding, jointed and pegged, is exposed internally in the left wall of the cross-wing.
-The front left corner post is present, but mostly concealed in plaster.
-2 posts of the front wall have been scarfed about one metre below the C18 wallplate, which has a face-halved and bladed scarf.
-Some original framing of the rear wall remains.
-Wide wood-burning hearth, the mantel beam formed from a reused C15 richly moulded timber (bowtell in great casement, mutilated at the top, possibly from the dissolved Blackmore Priory), with C20 grate facing to right.
-The lower part of the stack is C16 or early C17, the upper part rebuilt in the C18.
-In the right house some original framing is exposed in the rear wall, with girts jointed and double-pegged to a bay post.
-C17 chamfered axial beam with 3 well-cut lamb's tongue stops, the fourth lost in sapwood.
-All joists have been replaced.
-Both houses have much reused medieval timber.
-Included for group value.
+Inside, there is structural evidence of a cross-wing at the left end and a main range to the right.
+In the 18th century, an extension was added to the rear of the left house, which involved raising the walls and re-roofing it on the current axis.
+The left wall of the cross-wing has heavy studding that is jointed and pegged, with the front left corner post mostly concealed in plaster.
+Two posts of the front wall have been scarfed about one metre below the 18th-century wallplate, which features a face-halved and bladed scarf.
+Some original framing remains in the rear wall.
+The house has a wide wood-burning hearth, with a mantel beam made from a reused 15th-century richly moulded timber, possibly from the dissolved Blackmore Priory, and a 20th-century grate facing to the right.
+The lower part of the stack dates from the 16th or early 17th century, while the upper part was rebuilt in the 18th century.
+In the right house, some original framing is visible in the rear wall, with girts jointed and double-pegged to a bay post.
+There is a 17th-century chamfered axial beam with three well-cut lamb's tongue stops, although the fourth stop is lost in sapwood.
+All joists in this section have been replaced.
+Both houses contain much reused medieval timber and are included for their group value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.